alirk/alirk.github.io/_pages/about.md

 - Frida Marie Engøy Westby, MS in progress, University of Oslo.
 - Trude Halvorsen, MS in progress, University of Oslo.
 - Kjetil Karstensen Indrehus, MS in progress, University of Oslo.
+- Issa Rashdan, MS in progress, University of Oslo.
+- Arangan Subramaniam, MS in progress, University of Oslo.
+- Preben Nicholai Castberg, MS in progress, University of Oslo.

 - Oskar Høgberg Simensen, summer intern, University of Oslo.
 - Guri Marie Svenberg, summer intern, University of Oslo.